republique-et-canton-de-geneve/input-ftp-transport/README.md

 # input-ftp-transport

 The input-ftp-transport allows to download data from a (s)ftp server.
-It has been tested with Geoevent server 10.6.0.
+It has been tested with Geoevent server 10.8.1.
 It uses **Apache Commons Net library** to connect to ftp servers, and **Jsch** for sftp servers.
+If the files downloaded are csv or xml files, you can use standard Geoevent adapters.
+For other formats, you have to create a custom adapter.

 It has the following properties :